- Reverse Vending Machines, located in convenient places all over NSW;

 If you have noticed an unreasonable price increase on your favourite beverages since the scheme began (eg: above 15c per container) we would encourage you to refer your observation to the Independent Pricing and Regulatory Tribunal (IPART)

-Also Return and Earn has created over 500 jobs and millions of dollars of investment in new infrastructure.
+Also Return and Earn has created over 700 jobs and millions of dollars of investment in new infrastructure.
+New plastic bottle to bottle and expanded glass recycled content plants using the collected containers are now being built on the back of the scheme's success.

 Sure, it’s been a slightly bumpy road but the teething problems have been ironed out and the results have demonstrated that it’s worth the effort.
 NSW already has a much cleaner environment, with far fewer bottles and containers finding their way into the litter stream.
 We have charities and social enterprises that are earning vital revenue through donated deposits and we have significantly reduced the quantity of plastic container that have found their way to the ocean – what’s not to love?